arcaldwell49/Superpower/README.md

 cross-over interaction for a 2x2 between-participant design with 80 participants in each group (see the figure below for the expected pattern of means).

-![Vizualization for the expected means and confidence intervals for a crossover interaction.](README_files/figure-gfm/mean-plot-1.png)

 Mathematically the interaction effect is computed as the cell mean minus the sum of the grand mean, the marginal mean in each row minus the grand